echohtp/cNFTsForAll/README.md

    ```

 3. **Environment Variables**:
    Create a `.env` file in the root directory of the project.
-You'll fill in the necessary environment variables later.
+Use details from step 0.

    Example:
    ```